WillFilipski/entro.py/README.md

 >The sequence can be represented by $(x_{l}, ... , x_{n+1})$, using the convention that each value $x_i$ is 1, 2, 3 or 4
 according as the ith base in the sequence is U(T), C, A or G. The transition count is then a 4x4 matrix of frequencies { $f_{ij}$ }, where $f_{ij}$ is the number of times that a base *i* in the sequence is followed by a base *j*.

-By the grace of python, we do not need to use the cited convention that "each value $x_i$ is 1, 2, 3 or 4," but rather may simply use the ```count()``` function to identify the number of times a doublet appears in a given sequence.
+Since we are using python, we do not need to use the cited convention that "each value $x_i$ is 1, 2, 3 or 4," but rather may simply use the ```count()``` function to identify the number of times a doublet appears in a given sequence.

 Just as one would find the frequency of a singlet by counting its occurence in a given sequence, then dividing it by the